-> - Your app must already be available to use managed publishing – you can’t use it when publishing an app for the first time.
+- Your app must already be available to use managed publishing.
+You can’t use it when publishing an app for the first time.

-- If you want to use managed publishing for your production launch, we strongly recommend publishing your app to a closed testing track first.
+- If you want to use managed publishing for your product launch, we strongly recommend publishing your app to a closed testing track first.
 To learn more about testing, go to Set up an open, closed, or internal test.

 - All app changes need to be processed before they can be published.
-Processing can take a few hours or up to 7 days or longer in exceptional cases, as it depends on the review time that your app is subject to.
+Processing can take a few hours or up to 7 days (or longer in exceptional cases), as it depends on the review time that your app is subject to.

 - Tip: We recommend that you adjust your planning to include a buffer period of at least a week between submitting your app and going live.